Stay Motivated During the Holidays: 7 Things to Do Now

 - Work out in the morning: Jam-packed days leave little time for a real workout, and waiting until the evening to exercise makes it easier to come up with an excuse.
 That’s why it’s helpful to get a workout done in the morning.
 Try this quick and easy HIIT workout – you’ll burn a lot of calories and feel more energized to tackle the day!

 - Get up and get moving: While a dedicated workout is great, try to work activity into your day.
-Walk a few extra laps around the mall while you’re out shopping, take the stairs instead of the elevator or if winter comes early, grab the family and go sledding!
+Walk a few extra laps around the mall while you’re out shopping, take the stairs instead of the elevator or if there’s snow where you live, grab the family and go sledding!

-- Treat yourself: It’s fine to have a slice of pie on Thanksgiving or eat one of the cookies your aunt mailed to you, but try to be mindful about these indulgences so you don’t overdo it.
+- Treat yourself: It’s fine to have a slice of pie at your next holiday gathering or eat one of the cookies your aunt mailed to you, but try to be mindful about these indulgences so you don’t overdo it.
 If you love desserts, try swapping ingredients with healthier ones or find healthier alternatives to your favorite holiday treats.
 You can also add your favorite fruit to your snack regimen—this can satisfy your sweet tooth.

 How do you stay motivated during the holidays?
 Let us know in the comments below.

 - A Resolution is Not Enough for a Healthy New Year